Dilsv/mels/README.md

 - An informative website, with information that is easy-to-find & concise
 - Current & up-to-date makeup services, with essential information such as price and time
 - A booking form to make reservation enquiries with the makeup artist
-- A way to contact the artist
+- A way to contact the artist with enquiries
 - The ability to make a user account to manage their reservations

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.